Anything (Culture Beat song): Airplay

 "Anything" peaked at number one on the European Dance Radio Chart, becoming the most-played dance song on European radio in the week of 15 January 1994.
 It also entered the European airplay chart Border Breakers at number 20 on 8 January 1994 due to crossover airplay in West Central- and South-European regions and peaked at number four on 22 January.

 Music video

 The music video for "Anything" was directed by Swedish-based director Matt Broadley and produced by Apollon Bild&Film.
-It was filmed in London on 9th November 1993 and received heavy rotation on MTV Europe in February 1994.
+It was filmed in London on 9th November 1993 and is inspired by the 1982 film Blade Runner, which was a vision producer Torsten Fenslau had for the video.
+"Anything" received heavy rotation on MTV Europe and medium rotation on Germany's VIVA in January and February 1994.
+It was later made available on Culture Beat's official YouTube channel remastered to 4K in 2024.